UMBCLU at SemEval-2024 Task 1A and 1C: Semantic Textual Relatedness with and without machine translation: Results

-We provide constrastive results with several other models in \cref{table:result_a}.
-For the sentence embedding models, we reported official results using distilroberta-v1.
-We also submitted some comparative results with a T5-XL model fine-tuned on the STR training datasets without any translation (last row in the \cref{table:result_a_poolling})
+In \cref{table:result_a}, we provide contrastive results with several sentence embedding models used in \textit{TranSem}.
+For official results, we submitted results from the distilroberta-v1 sentence embedding model (results for some of the languages are from the \textit{FineSem} model fine-tuned on individual STR training datasets).